BKSpurgeon/activestorage/README.md

 1. Add `gem "activestorage", git: "https://github.com/rails/activestorage.git"` to your Gemfile.
 2. Add `require "active_storage"` to config/application.rb, after `require "rails/all"` line.
+3. Run `bundle install` in order to install the gem added above.
-3. Run `rails activestorage:install` to create needed directories, migrations, and configuration.
+4. Run `rails activestorage:install` to create needed directories, migrations, and configuration.
-4. Configure the storage service in `config/environments/*` with `config.active_storage.service = :local`
+5. Configure the storage service in `config/environments/*` with `config.active_storage.service = :local`
    that references the services configured in `config/storage_services.yml`.
-5. Optional: Add `gem "aws-sdk", "~> 2"` to your Gemfile if you want to use AWS S3.
+6. Optional: Add `gem "aws-sdk", "~> 2"` to your Gemfile if you want to use AWS S3.
-6. Optional: Add `gem "google-cloud-storage", "~> 1.3"` to your Gemfile if you want to use Google Cloud Storage.
+7. Optional: Add `gem "google-cloud-storage", "~> 1.3"` to your Gemfile if you want to use Google Cloud Storage.
-7. Optional: Add `gem "mini_magick"` to your Gemfile if you want to use variants.
+8. Optional: Add `gem "mini_magick"` to your Gemfile if you want to use variants.

 ## Direct uploads